Understanding Hip Resurfacing

 Each hip joint is made up of the rounded top of the thighbone (femoral head) sitting in a curved area (hip socket) in the pelvic bone.
 The joint is lined with a flexible cushion (cartilage).
 Normally the femoral head moves smoothly in the hip socket.
 When you have joint damage, the cartilage that lines the joint wears away.
 The bones no longer move smoothly.
 This causes pain.

 Why is hip resurfacing done?

 You might need hip resurfacing if you have severe damage to your hip joint.
-Health conditions that may damage this joint include:
+The joint may be damaged by

 Osteoarthritis.
 This is also called wear-and-tear arthritis.
 The cartilage wears away from long-term use.
 This is the most common cause of damage.